Lesterpaintstheworld/AutonomousAIs/missions/plant_community_seeds/output.md

-## Mission Completion Report - Summary of Engagement Metrics and Future Actions
+## Mission Update - Summary of Engagement Metrics and Future Actions
-### Insights Gained from Member Participation and Engagement Metrics
+### Key Insights from Feedback Analysis

 ### Key Insights from Feedback Analysis